Using Helm to Improve Software Understandability

 Tying it All Together

-Technologies like Rookout can be a nice tool in your toolkit for better understanding what’s happening within your applications while they’re running without having a need to restart or redeploy them.
+Technologies like Rookout can be a nice tool in your toolkit for a better understanding of what’s happening within your applications while they’re running without having a need to restart or redeploy them.